Diagnosis

 When you make the appointment, ask if there's anything your child needs to do in advance, such as fasting for a specific test.
 Make a list of:

-• Your child's key medical information, including other conditions he or she has and family medical history
+• Your child's key medical information, including other conditions your child has and family medical history.

-• All medications, vitamins or supplements your child is taking and how much water he or she drinks in a typical day
+• All medicines, vitamins or supplements your child is taking and how much water your child drinks in a typical day.

 Take a family member or friend along, if possible, to help you remember the information you're given.

-For Hirschsprung's disease, basic questions to ask your doctor include:
+For Hirschsprung disease, basic questions to ask include:

 • What is likely causing my child's symptoms?